essentialkaos/bibop/COOKBOOK.md

 Execute command.
 If you want to do some actions and checks without executing any command or binary, you can use "-" (_minus_) as a command name.

-Also, you can execute the command as another user.
+You can execute the command as another user.
 For using this feature, you should define user name at the start of the command, e.g. `nobody:echo 'ABCD'`.
+This feature requires that bibop utility was executed with super user privileges (e.g. `root`).

+You can define tag and execute the command with a tag on demand (using `-t` /` --tag` option of CLI).
+By default, all commands with tags are ignored.

-**Syntax:** `command <cmd-line> [description]`
+**Syntax:** `command:tag <cmd-line> [description]`

 **Arguments:**